rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

-## Plugin status
+# RabbitMQ

-This plugin is considered experimental.
-Work is still in progress.
+## Project Maturity

-You can try it on your own risk.
+This plugin is very young and considered experimental.

-# Overview
+## Overview

-This plugin provides ability to cache authentication and authorization backend responses to configurable amount of time.
+This plugin provides a way to cache [authentication and authorization backend](http://rabbitmq.com/access-control.html) results for a configurable amount of time.
-It's not an independent auth backend, but proxy for existing backends.
+It's not an independent auth backend but a caching layer for existing backends such as the built-in, [LDAP](github.com/rabbitmq/rabbitmq-auth-backend-ldap), or [HTTP](github.com/rabbitmq/rabbitmq-auth-backend-http) ones.

-This plugin will cache all requests to upstream auth backend for specific (configurable) amount of time.
-This makes few sense if used with broker internal auth backend but can be useful in LDAP, HTTP or other backends that use network for access checks.
+Cache expiration is currently time-based.
+It is not very useful with the built-in (internal) [authn/authz backends](http://rabbitmq.com/access-control.html) but can be very useful for LDAP, HTTP or other backends that use network requests.

-**Be aware that this implementation does not provide any automatical invalidation other than TTL**
+## RabbitMQ Version Requirements

-As with all authentication plugins, this one requires rabbitmq-server 2.3.1 or later.
+As with all authentication plugins, this plugin requires requires 2.3.1 or later.

 ## Building

 You can build and install it like any other plugin (see [the plugin development guide](http://www.rabbitmq.com/plugin-development.html)).

-## Enabling the Plugin
+## Authentication and Authorization Backend Configuration

 To enable the plugin, set the value of the `auth_backends` configuration item for the `rabbit` application to include `rabbit_auth_backend_cache`.